 - Fitting your family into your schedule

-- Working on or waxing your wheels
+- Focus on what you own, waxing your wheels

 - Making a name for yourself